National University of Malaysia: Coat of arms

 The first coat of arms of the university designed by the First Dean of the Faculty of Arts, Syed Muhammad Naquib al-Attas, was different from the present one.
 It was blazoned as:

-Tierced per pall reversed, the dexter Gules on a bend Azure fimbriated Argent a cresent and a fourteen-pointed federal star Or, the sinister Vert a tiger holding in its dexter paw a torch enflamed and in its sinister paw a kris proper and the base Or a Bunga Raya (hibiscus flower) also proper.
+Tierced per pall reversed, the dexter Gules on a bend Azure fimbriated Argent a crescent and a fourteen-pointed federal star Or, the sinister Vert a tiger holding in its dexter paw a torch enflamed and in its sinister paw a kris proper and the base Or a Bunga Raya (hibiscus flower) also proper.

 The crest featured a scroll inscribed with the words 'Zidni Ilman', which means increase me in knowledge, a reference to Surah 20 Taha, Verse 114 of the Quran.

-In 2010, the University's corporate logo was created by its Centre for Corporate Communications, featuring the coat of arms accompanied by the names of the university in Malay and English.
+In 2010, the university's corporate logo was created by its Centre for Corporate Communications, featuring the coat of arms accompanied by the names of the university in Malay and English.
 The Malay name is presented as UNIVERSITI KEBANGSAAN MALAYSIA, with the letters U, K and M bigger than the rest.
 Below, the English name (The National University of Malaysia) is smaller and italicised.

 The National University of Malaysia is currently one of the three public universities in Malaysia to adopt its coat of arms, the other two are the University of Malaya and Universiti Sains Malaysia.